skino2019/terminal-readme/README.md

     - Laravel
     - Livewire

-I am currently a third of the way through my IT degree with a focus on software development (Primarily web).
+Currently I'm a third of the way through my IT degree with a focus on software development (Primarily web).

 When I get spare time, I love to train Brazilian Jiujitsu at which I hold the rank of blue belt.